Experience the Ancient Times in the Vejle area

 Go on a historical day trip around the Vejle area.
 You'll travel through the Bronze Age, Iron Age, and Viking Age.

-By: Emil Thesbjerg
+Written by: Emil Thesbjerg

 The Vejle area holds a wealth of historical highlights.
 You can dive into unique Bronze Age discoveries, experience life in the Iron Age, and get up close to the grand structures of the Viking Age.
 Pack your backpack and join a Danish history day trip back to ancient times.